South Africa

 Discuss with your doctor whether one of the following vaccinations is recommended for you:

-There is no risk of yellow fever in this country.
-Vaccination is not required if you are travelling from Belgium.
+Yellow fever vaccination is not necessary if you are travelling from Belgium.

 This does not apply if you are travelling from Zambia.